phay-ledger/cospymos/README.md

 Cospymos is an effort to add python support for the cosmos network.

 # Roadmap
-* Generate the python client from the cosmos-sdk proto definition.
+* Generate the python client from the cosmos-sdk proto definition ✔️
+* make it work.
-* Add a python wrapper for eas of use.
+* Add a python library wrapper for eas of use.
 * Enjoy talking with cosmos in python